intersectID/intersectID.github.io/registration.md

     <div class="faq-item">
         <div class="faq-question">Do we offer a refund?</div>
         <div class="faq-answer">
             We offer a refund if you cancel your registration before the early bird deadline.
-After the early bird deadline, the registration fee is non-refundable.
+After the early bird deadline, the registration fee is non-refundable, unless you are rejected for visa.
         </div>
     </div>